 Breast Feeding – According to La Leche League one can breastfeed after with silicone or saline breast implants.
 Their is less than a 5% chance of not being able to breastfeed.

-Breast Lift Surgery – May be necessary if your nipple is below the crease of your breast.
-Dr J. will recommend this at the time of your consult.
+Breast Lift Surgery – This may be necessary if your nipple is below the crease of your breast.
+Dr. J. will recommend this at the time of your consult.
 Sometimes an implant can give enough of a lift if large enough.
 Sometimes I wait a year before the lift to see the final position of the breast.
-I also use an adjustable implant so i can do a lift at the same time with a smaller implant to avoid a wide scar.
+I also use an adjustable implant so I can do a lift at the same time with a smaller implant to avoid a wide scar.
 Then I will fill the implant at three months with hopefully a thinner scar.

 Deflation – When a breast implant loses the liquid inside.
-Deflation can happen to 1/15 implants and is NO ONE’s fault!.
-You must remember to to buy your Mentor insurance within 1 month of surgery to get an extended warranty against deflation.
-It is Not Dr Jeneby’s responsibility!.
+Deflation can happen to 1/15 implants and is NO ONE’s fault!
+You must remember to buy your Mentor insurance within 1 month of surgery to get an extended warranty against deflation.
+It is Not Dr. Jeneby’s responsibility!
 The warranty “pays you back ” 8-10 weeks after a deflation and you must pay for your surgery up front until Mentor receives the implant from us.
 “Not fair” but Mentor needs to examine the implant first before giving a decision on reimbursement.

 Exercising: In general: for the first 4 weeks it should be reduced

 Week 1: Treadmill, Light walking, No lifting weights that activate BREAST MUSCLES(PECS)